Southern Wesleyan University: Academics

-College of Arts and Sciences

-The College of Arts and Sciences at Southern Wesleyan University offers a broad range of academic disciplines, such as Christian ministry, the humanities, fine arts, and the social, natural and computational sciences.
+The College of Arts and Sciences offers a broad range of academic disciplines, such as Christian ministry, the humanities, fine arts, and the social, natural and computational sciences.

 Campus

 Southern Wesleyan University (SWU) occupies a 350 acre campus near the town of Central, South Carolina.

-Student activities

 Student life

 Student Life maintains student government, Student Activities, athletics, first year experience, counseling, retention, and overall student life.
 Student Life hosts an annual Day of Service in which students and staff participate in various projects in the local community.
 Service projects include such things as food drives, brush clean up, entertainment and cleaning.
 Southern Wesleyan's goal for student life is to integrate faith, living, and learning into students’ education and to cultivate strong men and women who desire to embody the character of Christ.

 SWUnity

-There is an unofficial LGBT student organization called SWUnity.
+There was an unofficial LGBT student organization called SWUnity.
 The organization's faculty sponsor, Beth Stuart, was fired in 2013 because she refused to withdraw her support of SWUnity.
-Pre-marital sex, homosexual acts, and "sexual perversions" are prohibited by the Southern Wesleyan University handbook.
+Pre-marital sex, homosexual acts, and "sexual perversions" are prohibited by the Southern Wesleyan University Student Handbook as well as other internal policies for faculty and staff.